cicomsa/guess-the-word/guess-the-word-node/README.md

 ## The goal of the app is:

-* To have built a version of the Hangman game which can be played in the termianal.
+* To have built a version of the Hangman game which can be played in the terminal.

 ## To play the game: